githubmehul/COMP2042_CW_hcyms1/README.md

 <br>Classes that were previously all in one package have been arranged using the MVC pattern.
 The resources used have also been arranged into a resources folder.
 The JUnit Test Cases have been also divided.
 It Allows easy identification of the numerous resources and easily set the path.<br>

 <b>2.
 MVC Pattern</b>
 <br> The MVC pattern has been used to arrange the classes.
 Considering changes have been made to the code in this aspect.
 The Model handles data and represents the game objects.
 It also allows us to update the controller of the data changes.
 The Controller controls the data flow into model object and update the view whenever data changes.
-The view is responsible for rendering the data received from the model.<br><br>
+The view is responsible for rendering the data received from the model.<br>

 <b>3.
 Insertion of Javadocs</b>
 <br>JavaDoc tool is a document generator tool in Java programming language for generating standard documentation in HTML format.
 It generates API documentation.
 It parses the declarations and documentation in a set of source file describing classes, methods, constructors, and fields.
 The purpose of the API is to provide information about code so other programmers can use it without needing a thorough knowledge of its inner workings.
 I had also added inline comments to enhance readability ,for the user.<br><br>